Olivia Culpo Stuns In Gold Bikini In ‘Sports Illustrated’ Video On Instagram

 The model is wearing a thin sweep of black eyeliner on her top lid, paired with mascara and a touch of golden-brown shadow that deepens her gaze.
 She has a neutral color on her lips while bronzer highlights her cheekbones and helps contour her face.

-In the video, Olivia addresses the camera, stating that she is shooting in the “most beautiful location,” as she turns the camera to the scenery, showing a gorgeous rocky beach down the cliff where she and Sports Illustrated Swimsuit crew are located.
+In the video, Olivia addresses the camera, stating that she is shooting in the “most beautiful location,” as she turns the camera to the scenery, showing a gorgeous rocky beach down the cliff where she and the Sports Illustrated Swimsuit crew are located.

 “Have you ever seen anything so gorgeous,” she asks the fans in the clip.

 The post, which Sports Illustrated Swimsuit shared with its almost 2 million Instagram fans, was viewed about 100,000 times since having been posted last night, garnering more than 14,800 likes and nearly 100 comments.
-Users of the social media platform who are fans of the issue took to the comments section to praise Olivia’s beauty as well as the scenery’s.
+Users of the social media platform who are fans of the issue took to the comments section to praise Olivia’s beauty as well as the scenery.

 “You are gorgeous, but yes it is a beautiful place,” one user wrote.